lukecav/awesome-kubernetes/README.md

 * [Varnish exporter for Prometheus](https://github.com/jonnenauha/prometheus_varnish_exporter) - Scrapes the varnishstat -j JSON output on each Prometheus collect and exposes all reported metrics.
 * [Prometheus metric library for Nginx](https://github.com/knyar/nginx-lua-prometheus) - This is a Lua library that can be used with Nginx to keep track of metrics and expose them on a separate web page to be pulled by Prometheus.
 * [Cluster-level Kubernetes Logging with Honeycomb](https://github.com/honeycombio/honeycomb-kubernetes-agent) - Honeycomb's Kubernetes agent aggregates logs across a Kubernetes cluster.
 Stop managing log storage in all your clusters and start tracking down real problems.
+* [Estafette Cloudflare DNS](https://github.com/estafette/estafette-cloudflare-dns) - This small Kubernetes application configures dns and proxy settings in Cloudflare for any public service with the correct annotations.

 ## Tutorials
 * [Kubernetes Nginx Ingress controller](https://crondev.com/kubernetes-nginx-ingress-controller/) - Ingress is the built‑in Kubernetes load‑balancing framework for HTTP traffic.
 With Ingress, you control the routing of external traffic.